ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/groot_tutorials/groot2.md

 In this new window, it asks you to fill in the metadata about this new node, in order to create it.
 It will ask you for standard information such as port name, type of node, and any optional ports for parameterization or access to blackboard variables.
-After completing, select OK, the new custom node should now appear in the TreeNode Palette.
+After completing, select *OK*, the new custom node should now appear in the *TreeNode Palette*.

 <figure markdown="span">
   ![](../images/Groot2/groot_new_node.png){ width="35%" }